 - Re-roll the dough.
 Once you've cut out the first round of cookies, make sure to bring the dough back together again with your hand, re-shape it then re-roll and cut out more cookies.
 I do this twice to get the maximum number of cookies from the dough.

 - Flour your cookie cutters.
-When making the Shortbread Cookie Rounds, this stops the dough from sticking to them and avoids you having to peel the dough from the cutter, ruining the cookie shape.
+When making the Shortbread Cookie Rounds, this stops the dough from sticking to them and avoids you from having to peel the dough from the cutter, ruining the cookie shape.

 - Refrigerate the cookie dough.
 Unless you what a tray of odd-shaped cookies that have spread all over the place, the dough needs to be chilled where stated in the recipe.